Making A DIY Homeschool Planner Has Advantages

 I really wanted to make a homeschool planner because I wanted it to suit me.
 I hated seeing blank pages.
 So I made my own.
 It worked!

 Keeping a simple homeschool planner gives focus to your routines and goals.
 It also aids record keeping and helps your day run smoothly.
-You can make your own homeschool tracker.
+You can make your own homeschool diary.